reimagined/resolve/benchmarks/README.md

 This directory contains benchmark sets for some parts of the reSolve framework.

-## Benchmarks for postgresql eventstore adapter
+## Benchmarks for postgresql event store adapter

-Postgresql related benchmarks use the following environment variables in order to connect to the database:
+PostgreSQL related benchmarks use the following environment variables in order to connect to the database:

 ```sh
 export POSTGRES_DATABASE=dbname